 Such a path forward may appear impossible, it may take decades, it may be insane, but I believe it’s time to peek beyond the puny festival and the inviolable prerogatives of the Navy and ask why—why couldn’t, and why shouldn’t, such a future exist?

-And who knows, maybe down the road all hotels are filled.
+And who knows… maybe, down the road, the hotels are full.

 Listen to clips from my interview with David Laughing Horse Robinson in the video above or click here.